hhhhzz03/exam-time/README.md

 This repository will hold the publicly released anonymized logs and scripts for DOI 10.1145/3478432.3499123

 ### Update on June 17, 2025
-- Clarified column names in the original log datasets as follows:
+- Specified column names in the cleaned datasets.
+The raw logs(`final-time.tsv`, `midterm-time.tsv`) were left unmodified.
   - `curr_time`: Elapsed time in milliseconds
   - `id`: Student ID
   - `question`: Question identifier in the format `q<category_number>_<question_number>`